happyweijie/CS2040-Utility-Classes/README.md

 # CS2040 Utility Classes

-A collection of Java utility classes specifically curated for [**CS2040 Data Structures and Algorithms**](https://nusmods.com/courses/CS2040/data-structures-and-algorithms) students.
+A collection of Java utility classes curated for [**CS2040 Data Structures and Algorithms**](https://nusmods.com/courses/CS2040/data-structures-and-algorithms) students.
 These classes build on the basic data structures to help you focus on solving lab problems rather than boilerplate code.

 ---